 - Costa Rica Explorations t-shirt

-Program Tuition for this 12-day – Spanish Immersion itinerary is $3,195 per student for a minimum of 8 participants.
-Group’s maximum participants is 16 students with 2 chaperones.
+Program Tuition for this 12-day – Spanish Immersion itinerary is $3,790 per student for a minimum of 8 participants.
+The Group’s maximum number of participants is 16 students with 2 chaperones.
 With 8 fully-paying participants, one chaperone’s program tuition will be covered by Costa Rica Explorations.

-- 1 less night of orientation phase at hotel
+- 1 less night of the orientation phase at the hotel

 - Does not include La Paz Waterfall Gardens or Hanging Bridges Tours